-Whether it's your first place or your next house, I'll walk you through the process.
-Call me at (615)226-9900 and I'll give help you buy the place you want.
+Whether it's your first house or your next home, I'll advise you through the process.
+Call me at (615)226-9900.

 Beck & Beck Realty, Inc can walk you through closing - (615)226-9900